 - The number of in person meetings is minimized.
 If required, meetings should involve only necessary individuals and include six people or fewer.
 Minimum physical distancing is maintained, and meetings are held in open spaces when possible. - The worksite is rearranged to reduce high-traffic areas and allow for the minimum physical distancing. - Site teams are encouraged to put forward split/alternating shifts to avoid extensive intermingling.
-Voluntary shift offset and implementing time gaps between shifts are highly encouraged. - Alternate arrangements are made as necessary to ensure workers avoid breaking the minimum physical distance with others for prolonged periods.
+Voluntary shift offset and implementing time gaps between shifts are highly encouraged.

+- Alternate arrangements are made as necessary to ensure workers avoid breaking the minimum physical distance with others for prolonged periods.
 When this is not feasible, plans are made to minimize the duration of the task.
-For any work that ultimately must be done in close-proximity, workers are to wear additional PPE as appropriate for the specific task in order to minimize the risk. - Project teams stagger break and lunch schedules to minimize the number of people in close proximity to one another.
+For any work that ultimately must be done in close-proximity, a procedure is formalized outlining the required PPE and all steps to be taken to minimize risk. - Where work is done in crews, the work is planned to minimize or eliminate the crossover of workers between crews. - Project teams stagger break and lunch schedules to minimize the number of people in close proximity to one another.
 Enclosed lunchrooms are only made available during inclement weather. - Work schedules are adjusted to provide time for proper cleaning and disinfecting as required.